-Aotearoa can have equality between women and men with women paid fairly, safe in their homes and communities, and in control of their own bodies and healthcare.
+Aotearoa can have equality between genders with women paid fairly, safe in their homes and communities, and in control of their own bodies and healthcare.

 Government can provide leadership in creating equality for women